hafizalk/morsecipher/README.md

 ## Privacy Policy
 No user data is collected in this app.
-This app is a Utility tool that works completely offline and does not connect to the internet.
+\nThis app is a Utility tool that works completely offline and does not connect to the internet.
-It simply translates any message you type into a Morsecode format either using an extra layer of scrambling to "encrypt", "decrypt" or scramble the entered text.
+\nIt simply translates any message you type into a Morsecode format either using an extra layer of scrambling to "encrypt", "decrypt" or scramble the entered text.
 The app does not store the result of this processing anywhere.
-Please note that you are responsible for how you share any Morse-encoded or scrambled message you generate using this app to the recipient using available sharing tools on your Apple device such as copy/paste SMS or iMessage.
+\n\nPlease note that you are responsible for how you share any Morse-encoded or scrambled message you generate using this app to the recipient using available sharing tools on your Apple device such as copy/paste SMS or iMessage.
-So with this in mind, all necessary caution must be taken when using the app particularly for encoding/scrambling sensitive/confidential information and when sharing the result of this with the recipent.
+\nSo with this in mind, all necessary caution must be taken when using the app particularly for encoding/scrambling sensitive/confidential information and when sharing the result of this with the recipent.